omics-datascience/BioAPI/README.md

 - URL: /drugs-pharm-gkb
 - Method: POST
-- Params: A body in JSON format with the following content
+- Params: A body in JSON format with the following content:
-  - `gene_ids`: list of genes for which the related drugs
+  - `gene_ids`: list of genes for which the related drugs.
 - Success Response:
   - Code: 200
   - Content: The response you get is a dictionary where the genes are the keys and the values are a list of all the related drug information
-    - `pharmgkb_id`: Identifier assigned to this drug label by PharmGKB
+    - `pharmgkb_id`: Identifier assigned to this drug label by PharmGKB.
-    - `name`: Name assigned to the label by PharmGKB
+    - `name`: Name assigned to the label by PharmGKB.
     - `source`: The source that originally authored the label.
 Valid options are `EMA`, `FDA`, `HCSC` or `PMDA`.
-For a detailed description of each value, review the [PharmGKB documentation](https://www.pharmgkb.org/page/drugLabelLegend#drug-label-sources)
+For a detailed description of each value, review the [PharmGKB documentation](https://www.pharmgkb.org/page/drugLabelLegend#drug-label-sources).
-    - `biomarker_flag`: `On` if drug in this label appears on the FDA Biomarker list; `Off (Formerly On)` if the label was on the FDA Biomarker list at one time; `Off (Never On)` if the label was never listed on the FDA Biomarker list (to PharmGKB's knowledge)
+    - `biomarker_flag`: `On` if drug in this label appears on the FDA Biomarker list; `Off (Formerly On)` if the label was on the FDA Biomarker list at one time; `Off (Never On)` if the label was never listed on the FDA Biomarker list (to PharmGKB's knowledge).
     - `testing_level`:  PGx testing level as annotated by PharmGKB.
 Possible values are: `Testing Required`, `Testing Recommended`, `Actionable PGx`, `Informative PGx` or `Criteria Not Met`.
 For a detailed description of each value, review the [PharmGKB documentation](https://www.pharmgkb.org/page/drugLabelLegend).
-    - `chemicals`: Related chemicals
+    - `chemicals`: Related chemicals.
-    - `genes`: List of related genes
+    - `genes`: List of related genes.
-    - `variants_haplotypes`: Related variants and/or haplotypes
+    - `variants_haplotypes`: Related variants and/or haplotypes.
   - Example:
     - URL: <http://localhost:8000/drugs-pharm-gkb>
     - body: